-Mergers and acquisitions are frequently high profile, time critical events.
+Mergers and acquisitions are often high profile, time critical events.
 Some businesses merge to create an entirely new company, or one business might acquire another, but either way, it is important to consider the data content migration of the digital assets affected by the business decision.
-So, it would be useful to offer some insight into the considerations Vamosa have to discuss when supporting any business through the content migration process of related data.
+So, it would be helpful to offer some insights into the considerations Vamosa have to discuss when supporting any business through the content migration process of related data.

 During Mergers and Acquisitions (M&A), the spotlight focuses on the success of the transition.
-Data content migration is obviously just one of the many things to be considered but, particularly with any public facing website content, inconsistent messaging or interruption to normal business due to data migration issues will be immediately visible, and this can impact the reputation of a new joint business before it has had a chance to establish itself.
+Data content migration is obviously just one of the many things to be considered but, especially with any public facing website content, inconsistent messaging or interruption to normal business due to data migration issues will be immediately visible to staff and customers, which can impact the reputation of a new joint business before it has had a chance to establish itself.

 Why the need for migration expertise?

 For most businesses, a large merger or acquisition is a rare event.
-As a result, there is often a lack of in-house knowledge and experience of data migration, or knowledge of how to plan for and deliver a seamless M&A project.
-In our experience, the scale and complexity of such projects is often underestimated, leading to a last minute rush and the risk of reduced data quality.
+Consequently, there is often a lack of in-house knowledge and experience of data migration, or knowledge of how to plan for and deliver a seamless M&A project.
+In our experience, the scale and complexity of such projects is often underestimated, which can lead to a last minute rush and the risk of reduced data quality.

-With our bespoke Vamosa Migration Architect software, and our experience of similar cloud migration projects, we are able to anticipate and help customers avoid the common problems experienced when trying to merge data and user created data content.
+With our bespoke Vamosa Migration Architect software, and our experience of similar Cloud migration projects, we can anticipate and help customers avoid the common problems experienced when trying to merge data and user created data content.
 Along with data volumes and a full inventory, our initial analysis can identify the following potential issues, allowing customers to make well informed decisions about their content before it’s too late.

-Duplicate and Obsolete data – Typically, we find that approximately 30% of all data can be excluded from cloud migration, improving content quality and reducing storage costs
+Duplicate and Obsolete data – Typically, we find that around 30% of all data can be excluded from cloud migration, improving content quality and reducing storage costs

 Differences in taxonomies and metadata models – Having this information up front allows informed decisions to be made on how best to standardise data for the most effective cloud migration process.
 Logical rules, defined in advance with the business, can be implemented automatically during the data move using Migration Architect.

-Branding issues – In any acquisition scenario, it is important that all of the merged content has consistent branding, logos etc. Any conflicts can be highlighted during analysis, and either updated manually prior to the content merger or updated automatically during the data migration architect process
+Branding issues – In any acquisition scenario, it is essential that all of the merged content to have consistent branding, logos etc. Any conflicts can be highlighted during analysis, and either updated manually prior to the content merger or updated automatically during the data migration architect process

-Template differences – Particularly with web content being merged from multiple sources, there can be big differences in layout and styling.
+Template differences – Particularly when web content is being merged from multiple sources, there can be big differences in layout and styling.
 Working with the customer in advance of the merge, we can identify a common content structure and automatically transform relevant content during the data migration.